59 Health Symptoms You Should Never Ignore

 Moles that itch or bleed

 It sounds innocuous and even kind of sweet, but it could be a sign of undiagnosed diabetes.
 It’s one of the symptoms of diabetic ketoacidosis, and it means your blood sugar is spiking because your body doesn’t have enough insulin.
 As your body tries to deal with this problem, it starts breaking down fatty acids.
 Acidic chemicals called ketones start accumulating and one, acetone, is responsible for this distinctive fruity smell.
 If you’re also experiencing fatigue, dry mouth, or labored breathing, get to the ER right away.
-Get to know these 10 silent signs of diabetes that are easy to overlook.

 Less time between menstrual cycles